slcs-jsc/jurassic/docs/manual/performance.md

 ### OpenMP scaling

-OpenMP is used within a single process to accelerate computationally intensive loops, such as radiative transfer and spectral calculations.
+OpenMP is used within a single process to accelerate selected computationally intensive loops, such as lookup-table initialization and kernel finite-difference calculations.

 OpenMP scaling is typically limited by: